Make sure your digital infrastructure investment pays off for your community

-SNG’s Economic Feasibility Assessment is designed to be cost-effective and quickly completed.
-Our goal is to enable you to have the data points you need to know quickly and up-front whether economic growth and community benefits outweigh the costs from broadband and digital infrastructure investments – and how to drive that digital transformation.
-The assessment leverages SNG’s industry-leading econometric and impact analysis, so that you know how your decisions will benefit your community for the long term.
+SNG’s industry-leading econometric and impact analysis is designed to uncover community benefits that are off-balance sheet to incumbent providers. in a manner that is cost-effective and quickly completed.
+Our goal is to enable you to have the data points you need to know up-front whether economic growth and community benefits outweigh the costs from broadband and digital infrastructure investments – and how to drive digital transformation so that your community can fully realize the potential that broadband offers.

 Watch the Webinar: Is a Locally Owned Broadband Network Right for You?

 Watch the ICF Broadband Agendas Webinar: The Economic Case for Municipal Broadband